Bertie97/PyCAMIA/pyoverload/README.md

 func2 1
 ```

-Demo is available at https://github.com/Bertie97/pyzmyc/raw/main/pyoverload/Jedi.jpg. `pyoverload` has all of following appealing features:
+`pyoverload` has all of following appealing features:

 1. Support of **`Jedi` auto-completion** by keyword decorator `@overload`.
 This means all main-stream python IDE can hint you the overloaded functions you have defined.
 2. **Multiple usages** that are user friendly for all kinds of users, including `C/Java` language system users and those who are used to `singledispatch` based overload.
 Also, easy collector of ordinary python functions is also provided.